 He said that as the country develops “we must lift the standard of all Jamaicans”.

-In his New Year’s address, Holness had announced that four major international hotel investor groups, including RCD Hotels, Bahia Principe and Princess Resorts have committed to constructing more than 2,000 residential units, combined, for industry employees.
+In his New Year’s address, the prime minister informed that four major international hotel investor groups, including RCD Hotels, Bahia Principe and Princess Resorts, have combined, committed to constructing more than 2,000 residential units for industry employees.

-He also announced recently that an additional 500 houses will be built under the NSHP during the financial year 2024/2025.
+Holness also recently announced that an additional 500 houses will be built under the NSHP during the financial year 2024/2025.

-The Pinnacle project is being spearheaded by LCH Developments and will entail the construction of four 28-storey apartment blocks located in the Reading area of Montego Bay.
+The Pinnacle project is being spearheaded by LCH Developments and will entail the construction of four 28-storey apartment blocks located in the Reading area of the Second City.
 Construction of the development is expected to be completed in four years.

 The private Pinnacle community will sit on its own peninsula and have more than 500 apartments overlooking the city’s marine reserve.
-It will also have villas, sports, leisure and shopping facilities, restaurants and a private residents’ club.
+It will also have villas, sports and leisure facilities, shopping facilities, restaurants and a private residents’ club.